Bewn/cuteSharX/README.md

  start with project in qemu for repoducable builds on different architectures.

  bsd license for original code, gpl etc inherited from all dependecies.

+undecided how repos will be structured.
+Maybe this should be strictly the desktop environment and anoyther repo for setting up a reproducable containerized lxc based install with automaticly encrypted base system.